opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

 - [List of Projects](##opening-up-chatgpt-a-curated-list-to-track-openness-transparency-and-accountability-in-instruction-following-text-generators-)

 ## Overview
 We classify projects for their degrees of openness across **a predefined set of criteria** in the areas of Availability, Documentation and Access.
-See the criteria [here](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io/tree/main/projects#criteria).
+The criteria are detailed [here](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io/tree/main/projects#criteria).

 | Availability                                                          | Documentation                                                      | Access          |
 |-----------------------------------------------------------------------|--------------------------------------------------------------------|-----------------|